TextField allows users to enter and modify text. There are two types

 An input transformation lets you filter input from the user.
 For example, if

-takes in an American phone number, you only want to accept 10
+your TextField takes in an American phone number, you only want to accept 10

 digits.
-The results of the InputTransformation
+The results of the InputTransformation are saved in the

-There are built-in filters for common InputTransformation
+There are built-in filters for common InputTransformation use cases.
+To limit

-length, call InputTransformation.maxLength()
+length, call InputTransformation.maxLength():

 TextField( state = rememberTextFieldState(), lineLimits = TextFieldLineLimits.SingleLine, inputTransformation = InputTransformation.maxLength(10) )